Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/AKS_secret_rotation_strategies.md

 # How to choose your strategy?

-This article introduce four strategies.
+This article introduces four strategies.
 Flex Volume solution requires Pod restarting.
 In case of `Flex Volume with Rotation` strategy, in your secret rotation script, you need to include restart command.
 It might required REST API call or Client Library of Kubernetes. `Flex Volume with Key Vault Notification` strategy enable to restart it by Webhook of Key Vault which the secret changes.
 `HashiCorp Vault` strategy provide a dynamic rotation and very good tools when customer want onPrem solution. `Vault Miller` strategy is good when you want to centerize the secret on Key Vault however, want to use HashiCorp vault tools on Kubernetes.